padjohn/norygami.github.io/index.md

 *"It's all bullshit, anyway."*

-Pack your bags and get your tent.
+Pack your bags and grab your tent.
 We're going to a better place.
 <br />
 <br />